LunarG/VulkanTools/README.md

 # Vulkan Ecosystem Components

-This project provides vktrace capture/replay tool, Intel Ilo sample driver and other layer tools and driver tests.
+This project provides vktrace capture/replay tool and other layer tools and driver tests.

 ## Introduction